omartarekmoh/ML_From_Scratch/README.md

 # Machine Learning Algorithms from Scratch

+Welcome to **Pydok**, a repository dedicated to implementing machine learning algorithms from scratch.

 This repository contains implementations of various machine learning algorithms written from scratch in Python.
 The aim is to provide a clear understanding of how these algorithms work under the hood.

 ## Table of Contents